 In a sense, a library is a library.
-It exists to connect people with the information they need.
+Public libraries, academic libraries, school libraries, and special libraries exist to connect people with the information they need.

 Once upon a time, that information was all printed, except for libraries that owned manuscript collections.

 The explosion of new formats—sound recordings, film and video recordings, and all manner of electronic media—has affected every kind of library.